marcelcases/cluster-median-problem/README.md

 ### S1 dataset

 S1 dataset was obtained from a [repository by the University of Eastern Finland - Joensuu](http://cs.joensuu.fi/sipu/datasets/) (credited to *P. Fränti and O. Virmajoki, "Iterative shrinking method for clustering problems", Pattern Recognition, 39 (5), 761-765, May 2006*).
-It consists of 15 Gaussian clusters with different degree of cluster overlap.
+It consists of 15 theoretical Gaussian clusters "blobs" with different degree of overlap.
 Samples have been generated synthetically.
 For our project, we reduced the size from 5000 to 625 samples, and we applied rescaling (min-max normalization) to avoid working with extremely large objective function values.

 ### Moons dataset

 Moons dataset consists of two interleaving half circles.
 It was generated using `sklearn` with the script below, and contains 600 samples with some noise.
-Each one of the half-moons makes up one cluster (two clusters in total).
+Each one of the half-moons makes up one cluster (two theoretical clusters in total).

 ````python
 from sklearn.datasets import make_moons
 X, y = make_moons(n_samples = 600, shuffle=True, noise = 0.09)
 ````

+The full code of the Moons dataset generator can be found in *Annex V: Python code of the Moons dataset generator*.

 ### Spiral dataset

 Spiral dataset was also obtained from the repository of the University of Eastern Finland (credited to *H. Chang and D.Y.
 Yeung, Robust path-based spectral clustering.
 Pattern Recognition, 2008.
 41(1): p.
 191-203*).
-It contains three spirals (three clusters) that are also interleaved.
+It contains three spirals (three theoretical clusters) that are also interleaved, with a very low noise.
 It is made of 312 points.

-### Datasets summary

 ## Results and analysis

+We have run both CMP and MST with the three different datasets to obtain the optimal objective value and an execution time.
+In the case of the CMP, we get an assignation of a cluster to each point as a solution.
+For the MST, we get the set of segments that minimize the sum of distances among nodes.

+Given that we work with two-dimensional datasets, the data can be easily represented in plots.
+In CMP, we represent each cluster with a unique color.
+In MST, we represent all segments of the tree after it has been partitioned by the amount of *k* predefined clusters.

+The code of the two plotters can be found in:

+* CMP plotter: *Annex VI: R code of the CMP plotter*
+* MST plotter: *Annex VII: Python code of the MST plotter*

 ### S1 dataset

+Plot of the Cluster-Median Problem solution as a Mixed-Integer Program:

 ![s1-cmp](./img/s1-cmp.png)

+Plot of the Minimum Spanning Tree solution obtained with Prim's algorithm:

 ![s1-mst](./img/s1-mst.png)

 ### Moons dataset

+Plot of the Cluster-Median Problem solution as a Mixed-Integer Program:

 ![moons-cmp](./img/moons-cmp.png)

+Plot of the Minimum Spanning Tree solution obtained with Prim's algorithm:

 ![moons-mst](./img/moons-mst.png)

 ### Spiral dataset

+Plot of the Cluster-Median Problem solution as a Mixed-Integer Program:

 ![spiral-cmp](./img/spiral-cmp.png)

+Plot of the Minimum Spanning Tree solution obtained with Prim's algorithm:

 ![spiral-mst](./img/spiral-mst.png)

+### Analysis

+In S1 dataset, CMP perfectly clustered the data in groups of similar size of points, while MST also created clusters of data but has a tendency to leave distant single points isolated in clusters of one point.
+Furthermore, MST joins some of the clusters that overlap.
+This is a consequence of the greedy behavior.
+CMP outperforms MST in terms of quality of the solution.

+It can be observed from Moons dataset results, where the data has a defined shape, that CMP is not able to identify the original shape and clusters the points by partitioning the two "natural" clusters.
+On the other side, MST is able to adapt its segments to the shape of the data.
+In this dataset, MST clearly outperforms CMP.

+In Spiral dataset, we obtain similar results as in the Moons, where CMP is not able to identify the shape of the data but MST does it very well.

-### Performance and stats
+### Performance

 | Dataset | Samples (M) | Dimensions (N) | Clusters (K) | Algorithm | Obj. value | Time (s) |
 |---------|-------------|----------------|--------------|-----------|------------|----------|